 This methodology looks unfavorably at any company whose earnings growth in the latest 2 quarters has been less than half of the long-term earnings growth rate.
 GB fails this criterion, as earnings growth in the 2 most recent quarters (-27.1% for Q6 to Q2 and -100.0% for Q5 to Q1) have slowed substantially to a point less than its long-term growth rate of 13.0%.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 GB's pricing data is not available, hence an opinion cannot be rendered at the current time.

 4 MONTH S&P RELATIVE STRENGTH LINE: [FAIL]

 This methodology likes to see confirmation from this indicator when buying as a sign of a company's recently strong momentum.
 It shows a company's weekly performance in comparison to the overall market, as measured by the S&P 500.
 Look for a general upward trend in weekly relative strength, as the best stocks usually act better than the overall market.
 GB's relative strength trend has been declining over the last 4 months.
 This is a negative sign.

 PRICE PERFORMANCE COMPARED TO ALL OTHER STOCKS: [FAIL]

 A company's weighted relative strength, which is the stock's price performance compared with the overall market over the past year, should be no less than 80, although above 90 is preferred.
 As long as all the other numbers are in check, these companies should continue to perform well over the next 3 months.
-GB's relative strength of 79 is a bit too low to pass the test.
+GB's relative strength of 42 is too low to pass the test.

 CONFIRM AT LEAST ONE OTHER LEADING STOCK IN THE INDUSTRY: [PASS]